CLASSROOM 5.0Ā

 So this is where I land, for now.

-But with a stance.
+Not with answers, but with a stance.

-I stand against dehumanisation, in every direction.
+• I stand against dehumanisation in every direction.

 I don’t know when this ends.
 I’m no longer trying to pretend that I do.
+But I know that it won’t end through silence.
+It ends when we decide that "Never Again" is an active, daily promise that we keep for one another.

 IMPACT INSIGHTS NEWSLETTER